Disputes and Appeals

 OCR.tracyleahy@msu.edu

-- Students, faculty, staff, employees, supervisors, colleges, departments, programs, units, applicants for employment, program and event participants, and members of the public may appeal a decision to grant or deny an accommodation, to the ADA Coordinator
+- Appeals may be submitted by students, faculty, staff, supervisors, departments, applicants, program participants, and members of the public regarding decisions to grant or deny accommodations.